 - Drive-on-the-Right Graphical Views.
 When the 'Drive-on-the-Right' option is set LinSig displays graphical Views using Drive-on-the-Right logic. - SCATSTM-Based Terminology.
-LinSig can display Traffic Signal Controller based views using terminology and labelling consistent with the SCATSTM adaptive traffic control system developed by New South Wales Roads and Traffic Authority.
+LinSig can display Traffic Signal Controller based views using terminology and labelling consistent with the SCATSTM adaptive traffic control system developed by New South Wales Roads and Traffic Authority. - SCATSTM Controller specification.
+LinSig allows you to specify input data for SCATSTM controllers in a form consistent with the SCATSTM system. - 'Level of Service indicator'.
+LinSig can display a 'Level of Service' indicator for Lanes, Junctions and the entire Network. - SCATSTM Flow Import.
+LinSig can import traffic flows from detector data output by the SCATSTM Traffic Reporter program. - SCATSTM 'Daisy Chain' offsets.
+LinSig can display controller offset timings relative to a master controller for easy extraction into the SCATSTM system.

-How to use these features is described in 'General View Features' in the View Reference Section of this User Guide.
+How to use the SCATSTM related features is described in the SCATSTM-specific version of this User Guide.